-TIP: you do not need to ‘punch down’ the dough; it will gently deflate as you fold and shape it (as described below).
+Tip: you do not need to ‘punch down’ the dough; it will gently deflate as you fold and shape it.

 To shape, use a bench scraper to move your dough to the non-floured section of your work space (if there is too much flour present, it will be difficult to shape- brush away any excess).
-Gather the dough, one side at a time, and fold it over into the center.
-Flip the dough over and place it seam side down.
+Starting at the top, fold the dough over toward the center.
+Give it a slight turn, and then fold over the next section of dough.
+Repeat until you have come full circle.
+Then flip the dough over and place it seam side down.
 Using your hands, gently cup the sides of the dough and rotate it, using quarter turns in a circular motion.
 You can also pull it towards you to even out the shape.
 Repeat this process until you are happy with its appearance.

 *When shaping, the idea is for the dough to catch enough surface tension on a non-floured area in order to create a tight ball.